 C3R stands for corneal collagen crosslinking with riboflavin.

 As mentioned above, C3R is a keratoconus treatment.
 Keratoconus is a fairly rare condition of the eye where the cornea becomes stretched and begins to form something of a bulge or cone shape where it should usually be round.
+The image below shows a normal cornea compared to that of someone who has Keratoconus.
 You can read more about what keratoconus is and some of the other conditions linked to it on the relevant page of our website.
 C3R is not the only treatment available for keratoconus, so you might find that if you come to us for treatment, your AVC surgeon recommends something different or that you combine C3R with another treatment as well.

 When C3R is used as a keratoconus treatment, riboflavin eye drops are absorbed by the cornea before a special light is used on the eye in order to create more robust chemical bonds.

 5. It helps to make the cornea more rigid

 One of the ways in which C3R helps to slow or halt keratoconus is by enhancing the links between your cornea’s collagen protein strands.
 This has the effect of making the cornea more rigid, which helps to slow the progression of the condition.

 6. It can help a wide range of patients